Below are some good questions we often get. Simply click any question to display the answer.

 The safety of astaxanthin has also been well established through the FDA’s prescribed process for determining the acceptable daily intake of dietary supplements.

 ZanthoSyn contains astaxanthin, which is Generally Recognized as Safe (GRAS) according to FDA regulations.

 How Much ZanthoSyn Can I Take?

 The suggested serving size is 1 capsule daily with food or as directed by your healthcare professional.

 Why Should I Take ZanthoSyn With a Meal?

-Research shows that absorption of astaxanthin, the key ingredient in ZanthoSyn, is best absorbed when consumed with a fatty meal.
-Suggested healthy fatty meals may include avocados, nuts, extra virgin olive oil, fatty fish, cheese, milk, yogurt, coconuts, chia seeds, or eggs.
+Research shows that astaxanthin, the key ingredient in ZanthoSyn, is best absorbed when consumed with a fatty meal.
+Suggested meals with healthy fats include avocados, nuts, extra virgin olive oil, fatty fish, cheese, milk, yogurt, coconuts, chia seeds, or eggs.